 7. Conversations at the SFI Forum among members of different SFI downlines must remain AT the Forum.
 Attempting to move conversations outside the Forum is not allowed.

 8. Please do not post topics, questions, or concerns that have already been addressed at the Forum.
 Please review existing topics (or use the Forum Search) before posting.
-Answers to frequently asked questions/concerns are also available 24/7 at the Support Desk and at Ask SC.
+Answers to frequently asked questions/concerns are also available 24/7 at the Support Desk.

 9. Avoid posting medical, legal, or psychological advice or other posts that could cause another harm physically, financially, or mentally.